redpanda-data/deployment-automation/README.md

-# Redpanda-provision
+# Terraform and Ansible Deployment for Redpanda

-Utilities to easily provision a [Redpanda](https://vectorized.io) cluster on AWS.
+Terraform and Ansible Scripts to easily provision a [Redpanda](https://vectorized.io) cluster on AWS or GCP.

-Terraform & Ansible are used to create and manage the nodes and deploy the application.

 ## Installation Requirements